Big Data Solution Implementation

 Step 2: Develop a Data Strategy

 A well-defined data strategy is essential for successful implementation.
 This strategy should outline the goals of your big data initiatives, the types of data to be collected, and the methods for processing and analyzing this data.
 It should also address key considerations such as data governance, compliance, and technologies.
+The strategy should answer key questions about how to make big data work effectively for your organization.

 Step 3: Design and Implement the Architecture